 Minnesota Medicare Advantage Plans

-If you are looking for a Minnesota Medicare advantage plans that offer prescription drug coverage, you will get a plan that covers the benefits you would get with Medicare Part A, Part B, and Part D. When you are looking for one of these plans, make sure that you look at the formulary (the list of prescriptions coved by the plan) to make sure your medication is covered because not all policies cover all medications.
-These lists can change over time, but if that ever happens, the insurance company is required to notify you before so you can be prepared and switch plans if need be.
+If you are looking for a Medicare advantage plans that offer prescription drug coverage, you will get a plan that covers the benefits you would get with Medicare Part A, Part B, and Part D. When you are looking for one of these plans, make sure that you look at the formulary (the list of prescriptions coved by the plan) to make sure your medication is covered because not all policies cover all medications.
+These lists can change over time, but if that ever happens, your Minnesota health insurance company is required to notify you before so you can be prepared and switch plans if need be.

 Types of Medicare Advantage Plans in Minnesota (MN)